Does Appraisal Toll the Statute of Limitations?

 The question is straightforward: while the appraisal process is pending, does the one-year suit limitation clock keep running?
 Or does invoking appraisal toll— meaning pause — the statute of limitations?

 To understand the problem, you need to understand the source of the one-year suit limitation.
-CCP § 2071 sets out the California Standard Form Fire Insurance Policy, which every fire insurance policy issued in the state must contain or incorporate.
+Insurance Code § 2071 sets out the California Standard Form Fire Insurance Policy, which every fire insurance policy issued in the state must contain or incorporate.
 Two provisions in this statutory policy are relevant here, and they sit side by side in the same document without any express connection between them:

 The Appraisal Provision:“In case the insured and this company shall fail to agree as to the actual cash value or the amount of loss, then, on the written request of either, each shall select a competent and disinterested appraiser and notify the other of the appraiser selected within 20 days of the request.”